launchflow/launchflow/docs/src/app/docs/concepts/environments/page.md

 Production environments are used for running your application in a secure and scalable way.
 They auto configure your resources for high availability and security, and ensure no connections are allowed from the public internet.
 Production environments are SOC 2 compliant by default.

 ## Permissions & Roles
 Permissions & roles are managed for you, so you can easily create / connect to infrastructure across multiple environments without compromising security.
-Services can access any resource in the same environment, but cannot access resources in other environments.
+Deployments can access any resource in the same environment, but cannot access resources in other environments.
 Resource clients automatically configure their connection settings based on the environment your code is running in.

 ## CLI Commands